jugshaurya/showcase/README.md

   - ❌ css - using sass actually
   - ❌ module-css
-  - ❌ emotion - later
+  - ❌ emotion - leaving it 4 next time
   - ✅ sass
   - ✅ styled-component
   - ✅ classnames - A simple JavaScript utility for conditionally joining classNames together.

-- Choice: Using a combination of sass and styled component along with classnames.
+- **Choice**: Using a combination of sass and styled component along with classnames.

 ### ✨ Features: